Synphonyte/leptos-struct-table/examples/custom_row_renderer/README.md

-A simple table example with just local data stored as `Vec<Book>` demonstrating a custom row value renderer and skipping header titles.
+A simple table example with just local data stored as `Vec<Book>` demonstrating a custom row renderer and skipping header titles.

 If you don't have it installed already, install [Trunk](https://trunkrs.dev/) as well as the nightly toolchain for Rust and the wasm32-unknown-unknown target: